 Zach received a B.A. in Economics from Syracuse in 2009 and an M.S. in Journalism from Columbia in 2011.

-He lives in New York City with his wife, Missy and their dog, Luke.
+He lives in New York City with his wife, Missy, their dog, Luke, and their new baby boy.

 Zach is represented by Carol Mann at the Carol Mann Agency.